Hard Court Cover Construction

 At the beginning of Semester 2 last year, students returned to school with the exciting vision of the new hard court roof being raised into position by three massive cranes.
 Below is some time lapse photography of this event.
 Students are now playing under the roof and are extremely pleased with the new asset to the school.

-We also begin the upgrade of toilets during the four week break in the middle of this year.
+We have also upgraded our student toilets during this year.
 This is part of a federal grants program that we applied for last year.

 As part of Northern Territory Government Stimulus money, the school is also undertaking three projects: